-By the end of the performance period, HDIS data for S an Bernardino Co experiencing homelessness annually, representing 2,025 more people of total people accessing services who are Goal Narrative: S on B ernardino County and the CoC will increase outreach services and homelessness.
-This will include referrals and connections to mainstream Baseline Data: 0 utcome Goals July 1, 2022 - Jun e 30, 2025 Annual estimate of number of people accessing services who are experiencing homelessness Change in # of People Change as % of Baseline Target Annual Estimate of # of people accessing services who are experiencing homelessness 8,006 2025 25% 675 Underserved Populations and Populations Disproportionate Describe any underserved and/or disproportionately impacted population(s) that your community will especially focus on related to this Outcome Goal and how this focus has been informed by data in your lands cape as s es s ment: Describe the trackable data goal(s) related to this Outcome Goal: Note: Meeting the trackable data goals for the underserved populations is not required for eligibility for Bonus Funds. uns heltered individuals has been identified with life threatening/chronic health conditions.
-Nearly half (43.5%) of the uns heltered adults identified in the 2022 PITC have experienced homeless ness for more than 12 months in the last 3 years and have as abling health conditions.
-African Americans are four times more likely to experience homeless ness compared to individuals who identify as White. s tability will increase by 20%.
+By the end of the performance period, HDIS data for S an Bernardino Co experiencing homelessness annually, representing 2,025 more people a total people accessing services who are Goal Narrative: S on B ernardino County and the CoC will increase outreach services and homelessness.
+This will include referrals and connections to mainstream Baseline Data: David Visco Dadas e 30, 2025 Annual estimate of number of people accessing services who are experiencing homelessness Change in # of People Change as % of Baseline Target Annual Estimate of # of people accessing services who are experiencing homelessness 8,006 2025 25% 675 Underserved Population Describe any underserved and/or disproportionately impacted population(focus on related to this Outcome Goal and how this focus has been inform as ses s ment: Des cribe the trackable data goal(s als for the underserved populations is not Nearly half (43.5%) of the unsheltered adults identified in the 2022 PITC have experienced homelessness for more than 12 months in the last 3 years and have disabling health conditions.
+African Americans are four times more likely to experience homelessness compared to individuals who identify as White. s tability will increase by 20%.
 The number of adults with chronic head accessing services leading to permaner.
 The County will complement the CoC throseniar referrals to permanent housing a th, physical disabilities and other disabiling conditions at housing stability will increase by 20%. bugh the following: options through the CES will increase by 15%.
 Increase the supply of year-round permanent's helter accommodate diverse populations.